blackholeinfiverse116-ship-it/nicai-validation-layer/README.md

 http://127.0.0.1:8000/docs
 ```

-Use the Swagger UI interface to test the `/validate` endpoint.
+Use Swagger UI to test the `/validate` endpoint.

 ---